sabenaadham/Sales-Analysis-Dashboard/README.md

   ## Conclusion
-  This project demonstrates strong capabilities in: o Data Visualization o Business Analysis o Data Storytelling
+  This project demonstrates strong capabilities in:
+- Data Visualization
+- Business Analysis
+- Data Storytelling
 It highlights the ability to transform raw data into actionable insights using Tableau.